 - poultry, red meat, and seafood

-Some research findings point to a connection between psoriatic arthritis and gluten intolerance.
+Some research findings point to a connection between psoriatic arthritis and gluten-related disorders.
 More research is necessary to determine just how strong that link is.

-Talk to your doctor if you think you might be sensitive to gluten.
+Talk with a doctor if you think you might be sensitive to gluten.
 They may encourage you to cut gluten from your diet.
-Alternately, they may advise you against following a gluten-free diet.
-The most important thing is to find a treatment plan that works for you.
+Alternatively, they may advise against following a gluten-free diet.